bplu4t2f/Windows10PhotoViewerSucksAss/README.md

 ## AppData

 The application stores user preferences such as background color and window size in %LOCALAPPDATA%.
 The sub folder is equal to the name of the executable without its extension, so by default it is %LOCALAPPDATA%\Windows10PhotoViewerSucksAss.

+The name of the subfolder can be overridden with the bootstrap configuration; see below.

 ## Origin